ktarrant/lazarus-walkthrough/book/src/chapter-5.md

 ## Through Jusmail Town
 Head south to Bronze Fields.
-There's also an item to get in Bronze Fields.
+There's also an item blocked by smashable rocks to get in Bronze Fields.
 Then in Jusmail Town, head through the south exit that is blocked by smashable rocks.

 ## Wanderer's Woods

-Wanderer's Woods has some good Pokemon.
-Some notable ones are Applin, Natu, and Chikorita.
-Natu is especially useful to obtain Synchronize which can be used for catching strong Pokemon.
 On your way through the woods, you will have another run-in with Team Chimera.

 {{#include ./encounters/wanderers-woods-north.md}}